 Want your writing to shine?

 Every piece of writing needs a proofreader, no matter where you’re publishing it.
-Whether it's online, for class, at work, writing with grammar, spelling, and punctuation errors stand out—but not in a good way.
+Whether it's online, for class, or at work, poor writing stands out—but not in a good way.
+Grammar, spelling, and punctuation errors make a bad impression.
+If you want to avoid the facepalm, hire me, the proofing professor.
+I can help!

 The Proofing Prof adds the perfect polish!